JOEYLEE1121/CMM/README.md

 # CMM

-This is a cloud instance, currently deployed onto Heroku.
+Test suite for Trading View strategies.
 It has an endpoint which accepts incoming POST requests from Trading View alerts.
 It then log these alerts onto a Google Sheet, as well as sending webhook messages to Discord's API to send bot messages to corresponding channels.
 Additionally, it sends trade orders to Alpaca's paper trading API.

 ## Development

 ### Python Virtual Environment

-Create a `.cmm` virtual environment.
+Create a `.ve` virtual environment.
 Activate the environment, and then install required modules with `pip3 install -r requirements.txt`

 ### Starting Flask